Plastic Coffee Cup Pollution

 A couple of coffee shops are already answering the call.
 BBC news featured four strategies that can solve the problem.
 First is Frugalpac’s coffee cups with minimal plastic linings that are easier to separate during recycling.
 Second is CupClub’s glass coffee cups that should be returned after use.
 Third is TrioCup’s paper cups with strategically-designed origami techniques for usability and aesthetic purposes.
 Finally, the Cupffee’s edible cup that can be eaten right after your last sip of coffee.

-It’s heavily important to raise awareness that caffeine is not the only thing that makes us nervous when drinking coffee, because the colossal amount of takeaway cups being littered every day is enough to raise our blood pressures even more!
-Don’t hesitate to own an iBan Plastic reusable cup, because that simple gesture has a long way to go.
-Nothing is impossible when done all together in one.
-Let’s all take the pledge to ban take away coffee cups!
+It’s heavily important to raise awareness that caffeine is not the only thing that makes us nervous when drinking coffee.
+The colossal amount of takeaway cups being littered every day is enough to raise our blood pressures even more!
+Don’t hesitate to own an iBan Plastic reusable cup.
+That simple gesture has a long way to go.
+Nothing is impossible when done together in one.
+Let’s all take the pledge to reduce our own coffee cup pollution!

 You Can Help, Donate Today!